-- Never provide any personal of financially sensitive information through email.
+Never provide any personal or financially sensitive information through email.

-- Hover over any provided links before clicking on them to validate that the URL address points to the correct website.
-Another good alternative is to copy & paste de link to the browser, instead of clicking any links, since this will reveal the URL address before you actually hit enter to load the website.
+Hover over any provided links before clicking on them to validate that the URL address points to the correct website.
+Instead of clicking any links, another alternative is to copy and paste the link into your browser.
+This will reveal the URL address before you hit enter to load the website.

-- When in doubt, contact directly your service provider and validate the request with them (do not reply to the message).
+When in doubt, contact your service provider and validate the request with them (don't reply to the message).

-- Regularly back up your important information to an external drive our cloud storage service.
+Back up your important information to an external drive or cloud storage service regularly.

-- Install software to encrypt specific folders in your system or in the cloud, such as: Cryptomator and Veracrypt.
+Install software to encrypt specific folders in your system or the cloud, such as: Cryptomator and Veracrypt.

-If your e-mail was changed without your permission and now you're having difficulties recovering your account, please contact us to [email protected] so we can help you change it back and restore legitimate access.
+If your email was changed without your permission and now you're having difficulties recovering your account, please use the chat tool at the bottom right of the screen to contact the Support Team.